confluentinc/ksqldb-graphql/README.md

 # Integration
 For statements to be executed against ksqdb, a `requester` must be provided, both at startup and in the context of the graphql resolvers.
 It is assumed that it has a signature the same to that of [axios](https://github.com/axios/axios).

-The prebuild step, `buildKsqldbGraphQL`, returns a promise and should be called prior to starting the graphql server.
+The prebuild step, `buildKsqlDBGraphQL`, returns a promise and should be called prior to starting the graphql server.

 # Usage